Arc Web Browser 101: What You Need To Know

 For a lot of people, data privacy isn’t a big deal.
 They’re happy to give Google whatever information they like.
 Me?
 Not so much.
 I like to keep tabs on what kind of access Big Tech has to my data.

-So, prior to testing out Arc, I did a deep dive on The Browser Company’s privacy policy – you can read the full version here.
+So, prior to testing out Arc, I did a deep dive on its privacy policy – you can read the full version here.
 As privacy policies go, it’s decent, much better than what you get from Google or with Microsoft’s Edge.

 |Category of Personal Data